aazuspan/blog/content/blog/nested_modules.md

 Watching network traffic when importing the root file of the chained module revealed that six synchronous requests were made.
 Because each submodule contained the path to the next, the final submodule could only be imported after all the previous submodules were resolved.

-{{<figure src="/images/posts/nested_modules/nested_test_deep.png" alt="Browser developer tools showing 6 requests occuring one after the other" caption="Network requests being made for each module, one at a time.">}}
+{{<figure src="/images/posts/nested_modules/nested_test_deep.png" alt="Browser developer tools showing 6 requests occurring one after the other" caption="Network requests being made for each module, one at a time.">}}

 Averaged over 10 runs, it took **3.24 seconds** to fully import the chained module.